VanishInbox

 Instant

-💡 If a spam email is also a phishing attempt — impersonating a bank, delivery service, or government body — report it to the Action Fraud service in the UK or the Anti-Phishing Working Group (apwg.org).
+💡 If a spam email is also a phishing attempt — impersonating a bank, delivery service, or government body — report it to Action Fraud in the UK or the Anti-Phishing Working Group (apwg.org).

 8. 08